-Students pursuing a BA degree have more latitude in their choice of coursework and are required to complete a certain number of credits from outside of the CoSM.
-This flexibility allows students to supplement their required courses with a wide sampling of other courses to earn an additional credential such as a second major, a minor, or a certificate program.
+If you pursue a B.A.
+Degree, you will have more latitude in your choice of coursework and are required to complete a certain number of credits from outside of CoSM.
+This flexibility allows you to supplement your required courses with a wide sampling of other courses to earn an additional credential such as a second major, a minor, or a certificate program.

-BA students planning to apply for graduate school should plan to take more than the minimum math and science courses to satisfy the graduate admissions requiremnts.
-As you enter the job market, you may consider that career employment is competitive for positions requiring technical and analytical skills, an employer may give higher preference to graduates having more background in math and science.
+If you are a B.A. student and plan to apply for graduate school, plan to take more than the minimum math and science courses to satisfy the graduate admissions requirements.
+As you enter the job market, you may consider that career employment is competitive for positions requiring technical and analytical skills.
+An employer may give higher preference to graduates having more background in math and science.

 Bachelor of Science Attributes

-Students pursuing a BS degree program are typically required to take more technical, math, and science courses.
-Typically a BS includes more requirements in your major field than a BA degree does.
-This mean that a student taking a BS degree will have fewer opportunities to explore courses outside of his/her major.
-However, BS degree programs are excellent preparation for graduate study since many graduate programs require a strong foundation in math and science.
+If you pursue a B.S. degree, you are typically required to take more technical, math, and science courses.
+Typically, a B.S. includes more requirements in your major field than a B.A.
+This means a student pursuing a B.S. degree will have fewer opportunities to explore courses outside of their major.
+However, B.S. programs are excellent preparation for graduate study, since many graduate programs require a strong foundation in math and science.

 What is a degree audit report?

-The degree audit report is a report showing how your WSU courses, transfer courses, and courses in progress apply toward your degree requirements.
+The degree audit report is a report showing how your Wright State courses, transfer courses, and courses in progress apply toward your degree requirements.
 It can also show you how your credits apply to a different degree program by using the "what if" selection.
-The report is an unoffical summary of your academic record and is a handy tool to assist you in planning your future coursework.
+The report is an unofficial summary of your academic record and is a handy tool to assist you in planning your future coursework.
 Your degree audit report can help you keep track of your uncompleted requirements and guide you towards graduating at your desired time.
-Your degree aud report is available to you via Wings Express and should default to your current degree program when you log in.
+Your degree audit report is available to you via WINGS Express and should default to your current degree program when you log in.